GrimReaperG/exercises/app.md

   - All icons can be replaced with whatever icons you choose.
   - All text can be lorem ipsum.
   - HiDPI images are not required.

-### Extra credit

- * Include automated tests for layout and/or behavior with a framework such as Selenium